patrick-barth/PARANOID/docs/source/FILES.rst

 bin
 ---

-Directory that mainly consists of custom scripts that are needed for several PARANOiD steps.
+This directory mainly contains custom scripts required for several PARANOiD steps.
-This directory is only necessary if no containers are used to execute PARANOiD.
+This directory is only required if PARANOiD is run without containerization.
-Typically there is no need for users to interact with files in this directory.
+Users typically do not need to interact with the files in this directory.

 .. _subsection-files-dockerfiles:

 dockerfiles
 -----------

-Directory that contains dockerfiles from which container images can be built if necessary.
-Images built from these dockerfiles can be used to generate containers for every step executed by
+This directory contains Dockerfiles used to build container images if necessary.
+These images can be used to create containers for every PARANOiD step except PureCLIP.
-PARANOiD (except PureCLIP).
-Typically there is no need for users to interact with files in this directory.
+Users typically do not need to interact with the files in this directory

 .. _subsection-files-docs:

 docs
 ----

-Directory that contains files necessary to build and display this documentation.
-Typically there is no need for users to interact with files in this directory.
+This directory contains files required to build and display this documentation Users typically do not need to interact with the files in this directory.

 .. _subsection-files-modules:

 modules
 -------

-Directory that contains all nextflow modules included by PARANOiD.
-These modules are a collection of processes that can be included in nextflow.
+This directory contains all Nextflow modules used by PARANOiD.
+These modules are collections of processes that can be included in the Nextflow workflow.
-Each process describes the implementation of a specific step together with the necessary and optional inputs and the generated outputs.
+Each process defines a specific step, including its required and optional inputs, as well as its generated outputs.
-Typically there is no need for users to interact with files in this directory.
+Users typically do not need to interact with the files in this directory.

 .. _subsection-files-build-docker:

 build_docker.sh
 ---------------

-Shell script that can be used to automatically build images from all docker files included in the :ref:`correspondent directory <subsection-files-dockerfiles>` and upload them to docker hub.
+Shell script to automatically build images from all Dockerfiles in the :ref:corresponding directory <subsection-files-dockerfiles> and upload them to Docker Hub.
-Typically there is no need for users to interact with files in this directory.
+Users typically do not need to interact with the files in this directory.

 .. _subsection-files-featuretypes-from-gffgtf:

 featuretypes-from-gtfgff.awk
 ----------------------------

-Short awk script that can be used to get all feature-types described within a gtf or gff file.
-Can be useful for the :ref:`RNA subtype analysis <RNA-subtype-analysis>` as it needs the exact subtype names.
-Usage can be found :ref:`here <determine-feature-types>`.
+AWK script to extract all feature types described in a GTF or GFF file.
+This can  be useful for the :ref:`RNA subtype analysis <RNA-subtype-analysis>`, which requires exact subtype names.
+Usage instructions can be found :ref:`here <determine-feature-types>`.

 .. _subsection-files-license: